AndrewMBarnett/JSON-to-Excel-Converter/README.md

 - `pandas`: A Python package used for data manipulation and analysis.
 - `openpyxl`: A Python package for reading and writing Excel (xlsx) files.

-- The script will ask if you would like to install it before running*
+- *The script will ask if you would like to install it before running*

 ## Installation

 Before running the script, make sure you have Python 3.x installed on your machine.

+- *The script will ask if you would like to install it before running*

 1. Clone or download this repository.
 2. Install the required Python packages (if they are not already installed) by running: